ellizz/Metrobank-SQL-eLearning-Platform/README.md

 # Metrobank SQL eLearning Platform

 Welcome to the **Metrobank SQL eLearning Platform**! 🚀
+Thesis Title: Optimizing Training Accessibility:Developing an AI driven Microsoft SQL eLearning Authoring Platform to Reduce Operational Cost
-A Thesis Proposal Presented to the Faculty of the Information and Communications Technology Program
-STI College Sta.
+A Thesis Proposal Presented to the Faculty of the Information and Communications Technology Program STI College Sta.
 Mesa

-## Title
-Optimizing Training Accessibility:
-Developing an AI driven Microsoft SQL eLearning Authoring Platform to Reduce Operational Cost

 In Partial Fulfilment
 of the Requirements for the Degree